 The National Research Foundation bid awards and contracts.
 Below is the latest award.

+Extension of the Submission of 2022 Progress Reports.
 Motivations for the Carry Forward of unspent funds should be submitted in the financials section of the Progress Report and must be in accordance with the guidelines in the Guide for Carry Forwards.

 Honours students must complete the manual report attached and send to the Designated Authority (DA) at the institutional research/postgraduate office.
 The DA must upload the completed form to the relevant grant on the NRF System.